jo3-l/blog/content/posts/llms-and-swe.md

 With these points in mind, the rest of this post attempts to do two things:

-1. Collect _human-written_ posts that contain interesting ideas about LLM-assisted development (and offer some commentary.)
+1. Collect _human-written_ posts that contain interesting ideas about LLM-assisted development (and offer some commentary).
 I don't necessarily agree with all the positions in the linked posts, but I do think that they are worth reading, to inform your own thinking and improve your mental model of where LLMs can help you and where they cannot.

 2. Argue that LLMs can benefit the software craftsman too--one who cares about the shape of the code need not necessarily despair and flee the industry.